How We Categorize Our Trades in 3 Buckets

 2. Convex Trades

-Convex trades are the trades that don’t pay off often — but when they do, they pay big.
+Convex trades are the trades that don’t pay off often, but when they do, they pay big.

 Buying volatility and other tail-risk hedges fall into this group.

-Their goal is to capture outsized moves when everyone else is panicking.
+Their goal is to capture outsized moves.

 3. Special Situation Trades